guilhermeborgesbastos/Spring-Boot-Studies/README.md

 ## Injecting Arguments in the Controller layer

-It's also possible to inject via Dependency Injection the values for each property in the controller layer, look at the example below:
+It's also possible to inject via Dependency Injection the values for each property in the controller layer.
+The **@Value** Annotation allow us to do that, look at the example below:
 ```
 package com.gbastos.springboot.runner.controller;